medmorales/PythonWebScraper/README.md

 # PythonWebScraper
-Using Python to scrape property listings on Zillow.
+Using Python to scrape property listings on Zillow from San Francisco.

 ## Contents
 * `Zillow Scraper.py`: A web scraper using Python's `beauituflsoup` and `selenium` to parse through html.